• Skip to primary navigation

 Why Method Overloading?

 Let’s take a simple example to understand the requirement of method overloading.
-As you know to operate a TV, we require a Remote but for the different company TV’s there is a chance of the Remote may be looking different but they all are used for the same purpose that is to operate the TV.
+As you know, to operate a TV, we require a remote, but for the different company TVs, there is a chance that the remote may look different, but they are all used for the same purpose: to operate the TV.

-If you think about the same thing in a programming language, then the operation performed by a Remote is the same, but the Remote is looking different.
-If for each company remote, if you are going to create a separate class and methods, then there may duplicate methods are created for the same operation.
+If you think about the same thing in a programming language, then the operation performed by a Remote is the same, but the Remote looks different.
+If, for each company remote, you will create a separate class and methods, then their duplicate methods may be created for the same operation.

-In the above case, we can accomplish the same thing in a better way by overloading methods, and depending on the argument, the specific overloaded methods are called.
-This helps in increasing the readability of the program and re-usability of code also.
+In the above case, we can accomplish the same thing better by overloading methods, and depending on the argument, the specific overloaded methods are called.
+This also helps increase the program’s readability and re-usability of code.

 Different Ways to overloaded a Method